 Visit this artist's website: http://www.veronikakrausas.com

-Of Lithuanian heritage, she was born in Australia and raised in Canada.
-Krausas has music composition degrees from the University of Toronto, McGill University in Montreal, and a doctorate from the Thornton School of Music at USC.
-She is a Professor in the Composition Department and the Director of Theory at the Thornton School of Music, on the advisory council of Jacaranda Music and an associate artist with The Industry.
+Krausas has music composition degrees from the University of Toronto, McGill University in Montreal, and a doctorate from the Thornton School of Music at the University of Southern California in Los Angeles, where she is a Professor in the Composition Department.
+She serves on the advisory council of Jacaranda and People Inside Electronics and is an associate artist with LA’s acclaimed new opera company The Industry.